luniehq/lunie/README.md

 yarn start <network_name>
 ```

-## Local testnet<a name="local-testnet"></a>
+## Local testnet

 Sometimes you may want to run a local node, i.e. in the case there is no available network.
-To do so first [Build Gaia](#build-gaia), then use our automatic script or the manual process to set up your node.
+To do so first [Build Gaia](#gaia-cosmos-sdk), then use our automatic script or the manual process to set up your node.

 ### Build